Smartphones are so widely used nowadays – 3.8B are in circulation in September 2021 - that we hardly believe they did not exist a few years ago.

 Conformity with ISO card standards

-The addition of a fingerprint sensor on a card body for POS contact and contactless payments must fully comply with ISO standards for physical card dimensions, and lifetime.
+The addition of a fingerprint sensor on a card body for POS contact and contactless payments must fully comply with ISO standards for physical card dimensions and lifetime.

 The card must still be capable of being used at any POS terminal and ATM.
-A fallback to using a PIN may be authorized when the biometric sensor is not accessible because the card is wholly inserted inside the ATM card slot.
+A fallback to using a PIN may be authorised when the biometric sensor is not accessible because the card is wholly inserted inside the ATM card slot.

 The power supply challenge

-A fingerprint sensor is an electronic device that requires power both for enrollment and for performing day-to-day measurements and match-on-card.
+A fingerprint sensor is an electronic device that requires power both for enrollment and performing day-to-day measurements and match-on-card.